Section 5502.263 | Model threat assessment plan, approved threat assessment team training for schools.

 Evidence-based threat assessment processes or best practice threat assessment guidelines created by the national threat assessment center shall be a resource when developing the model threat assessment plan.

-(C) Not later than two years after the effective date of this section, the department of public safety, in consultation with the department of education and the attorney general, shall develop and maintain a list of approved training programs for completion by school threat assessment team members prescribed in section 3313.669 of the Revised Code, one of which must be free or of no cost to schools.
+(C) Not later than two years after March 24, 2021, the department of public safety, in consultation with the department of education and workforce and the attorney general, shall develop and maintain a list of approved training programs for completion by school threat assessment team members prescribed in section 3313.669 of the Revised Code, one of which must be free or of no cost to schools.
 Each program approved under this section must be an evidence-based program that provides instruction in the following:

 (1) Identifying behaviors, signs, and threats that may lead to a violent act;